whipsterCZ/laravel-tracy/README.md

-# LaravelWithTracy
-Tracy Debugger support for Laravel
+Tracy Debugger Service provider for Laravel
 =====================================

 This bundle adds the powerful [Tracy debug tool](https://github.com/nette/tracy) to the Laravel 5 framework.